 Once they believe it was their idea, they become hesitant to any changes.

 The “make them think it’s their idea” maneuver is a major problem.
 It is usually practiced in a subtle manner making it nearly impossible to detect.
 One investigatory approach would be to back-track and see what triggered the idea in the first place.
 The what trigger may lead to who.
 From there, the answer should reveal itself.

 C-types are highly organized and find order calming.
 Needing organization can be a source of weakness.

 Take the example of a Type C personality playing poker or 21.
 If the cards are arranged in neat rows, he or she is likely memorizing the cards and mentally calculating the probabilities.

-In professional poker games, you they can observe which players have organized their cards in neat rows.
-Or if one of the player jumbles his cards then observe the other players who appear stressed by the clutter.
+In professional poker games, they can observe which players have organized their cards in neat rows.
 These are the C-types.
 They have a higher likelihood of counting cards and calculating probabilities.

 C-types are driven by logic and reasoning.
-Bluffing is not based on either.
-Hence, this is one of their weaknesses.
+Therefore they seldom Bluff.
 If some action is illogical, then the Type C personality is at risk.
 There are hundreds and thousands of things that do not follow logic.
-The values of stocks are often dictated by emotions more than logic or reason.
+For example, the values of stocks are often dictated by emotions more than logic or reason.